khenderson96/RiGBy/README.md

 - Rainbow Multiplier refers to the spread of a rainbow over a section.
 Higher number relates to less spread, and therefore denser color cycles.
 - Decay modulates how long a pixel stays lit
 - Speed modulates the rate between events
+- Chance is used to calculate probability and density of effects (glitter, etc)